ipfs-inactive/blog/content/post/83-go-ipfs-0.4.20.md

 ("provider") records to and from the DHT.
 Unfortunately, sending out these records can be quite resource intensive.

-This release has two changes to alleviate this: a reduced number of initial provide workers and a persistent provider queue.
+This release has two changes to alleviate this: 1. a reduced number of initial provide workers and 2. a persistent provider queue.

-We've reduced the number of parallel initial provide workers (workers that send out provider records when content is initially added to go-ipfs) from 512 to 6.
+We've reduced the number of parallel initial provide workers (workers that send out provider records when content is initially added to go-ipfs) from 512 to 6, to avoid additional performance overhead from simultaneous provide requests.
-Each provide request (currently, due to some issues in our DHT) tries to establish hundreds of connections, significantly impacting the performance of go-ipfs and [crashing some routers](https://github.com/ipfs/go-ipfs/issues/3320).
+Currently, due to some issues in our DHT, each provide request tries to establish hundreds of connections, significantly impacting the performance of go-ipfs and [crashing some routers](https://github.com/ipfs/go-ipfs/issues/3320).